- Completed project

 Spatially-explicit decision support tools

-We are developing tools to help decision-makers explore how best to use and share marine spaces.
+We developed tools to help decision-makers explore how best to use and share marine spaces.

-We are using two modelling approaches to help predict how best to manage ocean spaces in Aotearoa New Zealand.
+We used 2 modelling approaches to help predict how best to manage ocean spaces in Aotearoa New Zealand.
 The models consider multiple resource uses, needs, Māori and stakeholder values, and the implications these have for biodiversity and ecosystem health.

 The second model examines cumulative effects of multiple disturbances (such as fishing and sedimentation) on animals living on the seafloor.
 This model is informed by current and historical disturbances in Tasman and Golden Bays, and how these disturbances overlap in space and time.

 A key challenge in large-scale management of the marine environment is evaluating the uncertainty associated with the data.
-Within both models, we are developing techniques to assess whether uncertainty – in data from biological (living) and physical (non-living) parts of an ecosystem, or socio-cultural values – will affect model outcomes.
+Within both models, we developed techniques to assess whether uncertainty – in data from biological (living) and physical (non-living) parts of an ecosystem, or socio-cultural values – will affect model outcomes.

-We are developing these tools with involvement from managers in central and local government, Māori, and community and stakeholder organisations to ensure they are ‘fit for purpose’ and applicable within existing management systems.
+We developed these tools with involvement from managers in central and local government, Māori, and community and stakeholder organisations to ensure they are ‘fit for purpose’ and applicable within existing management systems.